Tuesday, April 8, 2025

 MetLiveArts: This series offers interesting performances, commissions, and world premieres in the museum's theater.
 Site-specific events are set in unique gallery spaces throughout the museum.

-The Met Cloisters - Concerts www.metmuseum.org/visit/met-cloisters
+THE MET CLOISTERS - Concerts www.metmuseum.org/visit/met-cloisters

 In the beautiful, medieval Cloisters' museum in Fort Tyron Park, concerts are held in the splendid, 12th-century Fuentidueña Chapel, with wonderful acoustics.
 (Concert tickets include free, same-day museum admission.)